 It’s not easy to say whenever a new generation has emerged because it’s something that usually depends on the fans.
 To which generation a group belongs is subjective, and mostly hinges on the style, age, and sound of a certain era of music.
 When fans feel like emerging groups are representing a shift in sound, a new generation is introduced.
 But usually, everyone has different opinions on which group belongs to a generation.

-The first generation of Kpop groups started in the early 1990s to 2000s.
-Thanks to the pioneering group Seo Taiji and Boys whose debut song “I KNOW’ that introduced a new pop sound that incorporated Western-style pop music.
+The first generation of Kpop groups started in the early 1990s to 2000s, thanks to pioneering group Seo Taiji and Boys whose debut song “I Know” introduced a new pop sound that incorporated Western-style pop music.
 The group changed South Korea’s music landscape and paved the way for other artists to become more flexible and be experimental with style, choreography, and sound.

 Seo Taiji and Boys